Andrzej-Tezyk/Andrzej-Tezyk/README.md

 <h1 align="center">Hi, I'm Andrzej</h1>
-I build web applications and infrastructure, with a current focus on AI-powered solutions using LLM APIs.
+I build web applications and infrastructure, with a current focus on AI-powered products.
 My work spans from backend services to user interface and CI/CD pipelines.

 <br><br>